 What month do you grow potatoes?

-You can plant potatoes at the end of February and March for cropping throughout the Summer months.
-These are referred to as ‘early potatoes’.
 If you would like new potatoes around Christmas, try planting during August and September.
 These are referred to as ‘second crop’ potatoes.
 Some people get bogged down over whether it’s an ‘early’ or ‘late’.
 It doesn’t really matter if it’s early, late or somewhere in between, to most of us a potato is a potato.
 We just need to either boil it, chip it, or roast it and get it on the plate.

 Can you grow potatoes from peelings?